oist-cnru/mouse_drawing_app/README.md

 ```
 A small GUI window should open.

-2. Click "Draw" to be taken to a second screen with buttons on the top and a black background.
+2. Click "Draw" to be taken to another screen with buttons on the top and a black background.
 3. Click and drag your cursor to draw on the canvas.
 As you do, your cursor's relative position (X, Y) on the screen will be printed in the Python console.
 Position 0, 0 is Left, Bottom, and position 1, 1 is Right, Top.
 4. When you release your cursor, the line drawing should stop.
 5. Click the button labelled 'save' (or press 's' on your keyboard) to save the cursor positions you just drew (and which were just printed in the console) to a CSV file in the directory of drawing_app.py.
 By default, this file will be called "touch_data1.csv" (you can change the default filename in the options menu).